IP Policy vs. IP Strategy – Synergistic Approaches

 “Never put off until tomorrow what you can do the day after just as well” Mark Twain, American writer and humourist

-The phrases “IP Strategy” and “IP Policy” can often be used indiscriminately and interchangeably.
-Yet, these two fundamental tools of successful businesses have quite different roles, but ones which if aligned can scale a business sustainably.
+The phrases Intellectual Property Strategy and Intellectual Property Policy can often be used indiscriminately and interchangeably.
+However these two fundamental tools of successful businesses have quite different roles, but ones which if aligned can scale a business sustainably.

-Too often a business will focus solely upon IP strategy which frankly is a sexier beast than IP Policy – being more action-oriented and often focussed on generating and optimising revenue streams.
+Too often a business will focus solely upon IP strategy which frankly is a sexier beast than IP Policy.
+This is a perception based on strategy being more action-oriented and focussed on generating and optimising revenue streams.

-IP Policy is a gentler creature, more passively focussed on creating the conditions under which innovation can flourish while reducing the risk of intellectual property being lost and third party rights being infringed.
+IP Policy is a gentler creature, more passively focussed on creating the conditions under which innovation can flourish.
+It does this by helping reduce the risk of intellectual property being lost and third party rights being infringed.
 Policy includes institutional rules or national frameworks that clarify ownership, ensure freedom to operate, outline disclosure obligations, or incentivise creative outputs.

-In essence, policy lays the foundations, upon which an IP strategy can flourish.
+In other words, policy lays the foundations, upon which an Intellectual Property strategy can flourish.

-This article focusses on the role of IP Policies and particularly how they are appropriate for handling the issues arising in more mature organisations.
-It also looks at how they can dovetail synergistically with IP strategies.
+Lets explore this further by examining the role of IP Policies and particularly how they are appropriate for handling the issues arising in more mature organisations.
+This article is about how they can dovetail synergistically with IP strategies.

 Differences between Policy and Strategy